YTYTYD/Quick-MIMIC-extract/README.md

 # Quick-MIMIC: A Multimodal Data Extraction Pipeline for MIMIC with Parallelization
 Quick-MIMIC: A Multimodal Data Extraction Pipeline for MIMIC with Parallelization
-Yutao Dou, Wei Li, Albert Y. Zomaya, and Shaoliang Peng
+Yutao Dou^12, Wei Li, Albert Y. Zomaya, and Shaoliang Peng
 accepted by: The 21st Asia Pacific Bioinformatics Conference
 At: Changsha, January 2023